Neldaaa/Homework2_DataStructures/README.md

 ## Question 1: Binary Tree - Find the Diameter of a Binary Tree
 Write a program to calculate the **diameter**  of a binary tree.
 The diameter of a binary tree is the length of the longest path between any two nodes in the tree.
 The path may or may not pass through the root.

-### Key Features:
+You are required to:
-- Level-order construction of the binary tree
+- Build the binary tree using level-order input.
+Use -1 to represent null nodes.
-- Efficient diameter calculation using recursion
+- Implement a function to calculate the diameter of the binary tree efficiently using recursion.

 ## Question 2: Heap Sort - Build a Priority Queue for Tasks
-This program manages a **task priority queue** using a max heap.
-Each task has a name and a priority level, allowing you to:
+Write a program to manage a task priority queue using a **max heap**.
+Each task has a name and a priority level.
 - **Add a Task**: Insert a new task with a specified priority.
 - **Get the Highest Priority Task**: Remove and return the task with the highest priority.
 - **Display Remaining Tasks**: Print all tasks in descending order of priority.